top of page

 Thus, any loss that is not "pure"/"complete" can be used in synergy for a greater win.
 And even if you win, or achieve something, very swiftly and easily, you still invested some time into it.
 Therefore, there is no such thing as a win that is pure of any loss.

-Looking at the bigger picture means giving the participants/agents of a situation the importance they deserve.
-The importance they deserve is in relation to your attempt to understand reality, and not necessarily as of itself.
+Looking at the bigger picture means giving the participants/agents of a situation the bias-reduced importance they deserve.
+The importance they deserve is in relation to your attempt to understand reality.

 Should we fail to give things the importance they deserve, in the general picture of a subject or situation, we may easily become more irrational.
 Hence why we must evaluate the things we gain and the things we lose within many actions we perform, if we want to be reasonable and wise.